Thinithi/AnalyticsAlchemy/README.md

 # Projects

-# Bushfire Brigade: A Life-Saving Educational Initiative with Bushfire Risk Prediction Model for improved preparedness (Python and Tableau)
+# Bushfire Brigade: A Life-Saving Educational Initiative with Bushfire Risk Prediction Model (Python and Tableau)
 A transformative educational initiative that empowers children aged 8-12 in Victoria, Australia with critical bushfire safety knowledge and skills.
 By integrating data analytics and machine learning, the platform not only educates but also enhances preparedness through interactive simulations, aiming to save lives and foster confidence in responding to bushfire emergencies.
-Interactive Digital Platform: Developed a dynamic platform with real-life bushfire stories, including 1983 Ash Wednesday fires, designed to captivate children and parents while teaching essential bushfire safety.

 Machine Learning for Predictive Insights:
 - Weather Data-Driven Analysis: Utilized 19 years of weather and bushfire data through QGIS to uncover key risk factors influencing bushfire outbreaks, such as temperature, wind speed, and humidity levels.